ONLYOFFICE/docspace-api-sdk-typescript/docs/FilesSharingApi.md

 const configuration = new Configuration();
 const apiInstance = new FilesSharingApi(configuration);

-let id: number; //The file ID of the request. (default to undefined) let count: number; //The number of items to retrieve in the request. (optional) (default to undefined) let startIndex: number; //The starting index for the query results. (optional) (default to undefined)
+let id: number; //The file unique identifier. (default to undefined) let count: number; //The number of items to retrieve in the request. (optional) (default to undefined) let startIndex: number; //The starting index for the query results. (optional) (default to undefined)